 As a piece of software included with Microsoft Office 365, SharePoint will presumably fit right into the company toolkit.
 It should integrate directly with the other tools office workers are already using, with an interface they understand.
 As IT’s goal is to use technology to make the company’s employees more productive, this feels like a clear win.
 They think that adopting SharePoint will create a single source of truth, where files and information are easy to find.

-However, leaders who make these assumptions miss a few crucial points.
+However, leaders who make these assumptions miss a few crucial SharePoint disadvantages.
 First off, SharePoint’s native interface offers no personalization.
 Employees today are accustomed to personal apps—such as social media platforms—that algorithmically sort information and put the items that matter most front and center.
 Even email clients like Gmail are beginning to function this way.

 Many IT teams see SharePoint’s ability to be a hub for everything as its main strength.
 However, this is a false premise that misses a key part of the formula for a true work hub.
 Business users do not need a database of every single file the company has.
 They need a platform that cuts through the noise, parsing those files to put mission-critical items front and center.